InscryptionModding/InscryptionAPI/README.md

 # API
-## Inscryption Card Loader Plugin made by Cyantist
+## Inscryption API made by Cyantist

-This plugin is a BepInEx plugin made for Inscryption to create custom cards and inject them into the card pool, or modify existing cards in the card pool.
+This plugin is a BepInEx plugin made for Inscryption as an API.
+It can currently create custom cards and inject them into the card pool, or modify existing cards in the card pool.

 ## Installation
 To install this plugin first you need to install BepInEx as a mod loader for Inscryption.
 A guide to do this can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html#where-to-download-bepinex).
 Inscryption needs the 86x (32 bit) mono version.